Linus4/eldritchinstinct/main.typ

 === Delusions

-If you’ve gained a Broken notch within the last 24 hours, the Warden might present you with a twisted version of reality, especially when you witness something horrifying.
+If you’ve gained a Broken notch within the last 24 hours, the Warden might present you with a twisted version of reality, especially when you see a glimpse of the horror (see p. #pageref(<agenda_clock>)).
 You may attempt to see through what you believe to be delusions with a WIL save.
 On a success, the delusions stop.
-On a fail, they persist and you gain a Broken notch. // TODO
+On a fail, they persist and you gain a Broken notch.

 === Getting Better